Academic Letter Awards

 Levels 1 through 6

-Student's names and levels earned through last semester will be posted in the courtyard outside of Counseling office on May 25, 2016
+Student's names and levels earned through last semester are posted in the courtyard outside of Counseling office during the first week of May.

 ***** Students can opt out of having their name published on any lists.
 Please email firstname.lastname@example.org